WillRuz/Stuff/lab13/README.md

 # Sierpinski Spinner

-Makes a sierpinski type pattern.
-Also is a fidget spinner. *Does not work in uploaded github version
+Makes a sierpinski type pattern on a fidget spinner.
+Utilizes sliders to update graphical effects * Graphics Do not work in uploaded github version